-These principles should be applied to new development within the NDP area although it might not be possible to achieve them all every time.
+These principles should be applied to new development within the NP area although it might not be possible to achieve them all every time.
 As already mentioned Houghton on the Hill has a rural nature much appreciated by residents.
 The first and sixth principles in the list capture this aspect of development and are the ones that are most likely to change the nature of the village if the process of setting a new development into the current community is not done well.
 The four developments that have been added to the village since the 1960s have been of this nature.
 The Heights, St Catharines Way and Freer Close are all composed of one style of house that bears little relation to the original buildings of the village apart from being built of the vernacular red brick in two of the developments.
 A critical activity that will be encouraged is for developers at an early stage of the design process to survey buildings in the village such as the old brick farmhouses on Main Street, thatched roofed houses and other distinctive buildings and to use elements of these to inspire their own work.
 This process will not mean copying existing buildings, for example no modern work will use thatch, but to use existing buildings for inspiration so capturing the essence of the current village look and feel.

-Figure A-1-0-3 St Catharines Green provides an open green space alongside the main route through the development.
+Figure A1-6-3 St Catharines Green provides an open green space alongside the main route through the development.
 This is a good example of the use of public open spaces.

-1.6 Guidelines for the design of buildings in new developments and for modifications to existing buildings within and adjacent to the village
+1.6 Features to be considered in the design of buildings in new developments and for modifications to existing buildings.

 The addition of new developments over some 25 or so years introduced into the village a range of different styles, and building materials, bearing little in common with the properties in the older parts of the village.
 In particular new technologies will create additional opportunities for addressing climate change (Code for Sustainable Homes, 2010).
-With no dominant attractive style, which can be used as a reference for new developments, some general guidelines should be applied to guide the design of buildings.
+Although no dominant style exists which can be used as a reference for new developments, the following should be taken into account to encourage high quality outcomes both in design and in creating a better place to live which occupants and others in the village can be proud of.